sbski/RyzenSmartTuning/README.md

 # RyzenSmartTuning
-A utility for making Ryzen mobile APUs run faster.
-We are currently looking at the feasability of doing this but right now it looks good.
-Currently, We work with visual studios but if anyone wants to give it a shot outside of that, all the neccisary files are included.
-You might need to have AMD's uProf software installed to be able to compile.
-Visual Studios is setup to run with the main RyzenSmartTuning folder copied to C:/.
+### An application for making Ryzen mobile APUs run faster and research into Ryzen Mobile's SMU.

+## Goals
+* Create a powerful yet easy to use application for allowing AMD Ryzen Mobile to draw more power
+* To make this form of *overclocking* easier and safer.
+* Grasp a deeper understanding of how the SMU works on AMD Mobile

+## Requrements:
+* 64-bit Windows (built to run on Windows 10)
+* AMD's uProf for the drivers
-You can install uProf here: https://developer.amd.com/amd-uprof/
+  * You can install AMD's uProf Software here: https://developer.amd.com/amd-uprof/
+* RyzenAdj is reccomended.
+* AMD Ryzen Mobile Processor
+  * Zen and Zen+ are better supported than Zen 2 based APUs

+## Credit and Thank-Yous:
+* AMD
+  * uProf
+  * PowerProfile API
+  * For not locking this down
-Huge shoutout to FlyGoat for his help on this project and for RyzenAdj.
+* Huge shoutout to FlyGoat for his help on this project and for RyzenAdj.
 You can check out RyzenAdj here: https://github.com/FlyGoat/RyzenAdj
+* The Ryzen Controller Team for giving me inspiration
+* My stupid Lenovo 330s-15ARR for not dieing on me yet
+* My high-school coding teacher who sparked my intrest in coding